jbravo94/glass-companion/README.md

 * Fix browser refresh
 * Add zoom buttons and reset button in App
 * Use touch pad to turn light on and trigger focus
-* Rename Project and merge READMEs
+* On First Permission App crashes